jaruesink/remix-medusa/README.md

 If we have done everything right so far, we should have both our Remix app running on `localhost:3000` and our Medusa API running on `localhost:9000`.

-## Step 3: Add a lib for components and set up a product-item
+## Step 3: Add a lib for components, set up a product-item, and render a product list

 Run `yarn nx generate @nrwl/js:library components --importPath=@demo/components --no-interactive` to create a new component library for our app.